 Variety acts, speakers, and performers know that the school assembly market can be very lucrative, so it can become flooded with performers from all sorts of backgrounds.
 There were days when elementary schools were scheduling one assembly show per month for their schools.
 At that time, everybody, from top full-time assembly performers to Uncle Harry, who did a few magic tricks or had a guitar, was performing in schools.
 Having a dud show or two was not uncommon, but it didn’t matter too much because the following month a new performer would visit your school.
 Fingers crossed that that show would be better.
 That approach doesn’t work anymore.
 Bad shows are not acceptable.
 Classroom time is too valuable to waste.
 Money is too tight.

 Now, with budgets much smaller, schools should never settle for anything less than awesome, right?
-And you certainly don’t want teachers shooting you dirty looks during an assembly show.
+And you certainly don’t want teachers shooting you dirty looks during an assembly show or throughout virtual assemblies.
 Follow these simple and proven ideas to get the absolute best show every time.

 Here are 5 simple secrets to finding great presenters and presentations: